Gluten Free Milan: A Complete Travel Guide for Celiacs

 Everything is gluten free, and they’re accredited by the Italian Celiac Association.

-Now, when we went, I made a fool of myself because I really, truly could not decide what I wanted.
-Things are sold by weight here, so I made the poor woman behind the counter re-weigh everything twice because I didn’t realize what was happening until I saw her roll her eyes and throw away the original price tag.
+Things are sold by weight here, so I made the poor woman behind the counter re-weigh everything twice because I didn’t realize what was happening until I saw her roll her eyes and throw away the original price tag (2023 Update: I made the same exact mistake a year later.
+Oops).

 My bad, I apologize.